Mannydheer/m4-4-react--effects/__lecture/lecture-3-refs.md

 ---

-Let's say you want to focus an input when the component mounts.
+Let's say you want to focus an input when the component mounts. //when it renderS?

 ---